Occupational dust exposure

+In occupational settings, extremely small dust particles are sometimes referred to as particulates, or particulate matter when referring to certain sizes of particles in the ranges of 10 um, 2.5 um, 0.1 um, etc. Suspended dust in the air can also be referred to as an "aerosol" or "particulate aerosol", though "aerosol" is a broad term that encompasses dust along with other suspended solids/liquids such as fumes or mists.

 Occupations

 Mining

 During various mining processes in which rock/minerals are broken up and collected for processing, mineral dusts are created and become airborne.
 Inhalation of these dusts can lead to various respiratory illnesses, depending on the dust type (e.g. coal, silica, etc.), size of the dust particulates, and exposure duration.

 Forestry

 During the stages of wood processing, wood dust is generated.
 'Wood dust' is "any wood particle arising from the processing or handling of woods."
 Sawing, routing, sanding, among other activities, form wood dust, which can then become airborne during the process of dust removal from furniture, maintenance, or equipment cleanup.

 Agriculture

 Dust generated from milling, handling and storage of grains or fibers can pose a threat to workers' health.
 During the milling process, solid agricultural grains (corn, barley, wheat, cotton etc.) may undergo crushing, grinding, or granulation.
 This process generates agricultural dust.
 Improperly handling grains can also expose workers to grain dusts.
 Grain storage can also present hazards to workers.
 Storage structures can create dangerous conditions due to gases emitted from spoiled grains and chemical fumes.
 "Workers may be exposed to unhealthy levels of airborne contaminants, including molds, chemical fumigants (toxic chemicals), and gases associated with decaying and fermenting silage."